 - When are you likely to be offered it?

-We created this calculator to deliver all the answers to each one of these crucial questions.
-Omni's vaccine queue calculator will estimate for you how many people are ahead of you in the queue to get a COVID-19 vaccine in the UK.
+We created this calculator to deliver all the answers to every single one of these crucial questions.
+Omni's vaccine queue calculator will estimate for you how many people are ahead of you in the queue to get a COVID vaccine in Scotland.
 It also predicts how long you might have to wait to get your vaccine.
 By using our tool, you'll have a better idea of when you can expect to get vaccinated.

-We've based our vaccine queue calculator on the UK government's priority list and the likely rate of vaccination.
+We've based our vaccine queue calculator on the UK government's priority list (which the Scottish government is also following) and the likely average rate of vaccination.